deckhouse/deckhouse/modules/031-local-path-provisioner/docs/README.md

   ```

 ## Limitations

-The disk size limit is not supported for the local path provisioned volumes.
+- The disk size limit is not supported for the local path provisioned volumes.
+- `Delete` retention policy is hardcoded [issue](https://github.com/deckhouse/deckhouse/issues/360)